ouspg/CompSec/Lab5_ChipWhisperer/README.md

 ---
 # Task 2

-In task 2, there is 2 harder tasks which require closer analysing of power traces with small Python scripts.
+In task 2, there is 2 tasks which require closer analysing of power traces with small Python scripts.
 Task 2 is significantly harder than previous task so expect that you will most likely use rest of the lab session for this task.
 Notice that you can easily continue working on task B at home after lab session without device if you manage to capture and save power traces for yourself.

 ## A) Password bypass with power analysis
-In this task you will extract password from secure device by analyzing the power traces of device when it processes your login attempts.
+In this task you will break in to secure device by analyzing the power traces of device when it processes your login attempts.
 You will also learn how to use Python scripts to control ChipWhisperer software.

+Target program on victim device is simple.
+It prints initial information, waits for user to input login password and check if it is right.
+If it is, program prints welcome text and lights up green led.
+If not, program reports failure and red led turns on. (kuvaus laitteesta ohjelmasta ja periaatteesta).
+Feel free to read C-code for ...

+Target program compares inputted password against correct password character by character and ends comparing if wrong character is encountered.
+This kind of process is obviously vulnerable against timing attacks.
+In this program, timing attack is countered by adding random wait time after failed password input.
+Catch here is that login system is still vulnerable to power analysis, which will be utilized here.
+With power analysis, we can see every character being processed and therefore we can determine when program hits the wrong character.

+Feel free to read source code of program before building it as supplementary information.

+This task is based on ChipWhisperer tutorial http://wiki.newae.com/Tutorial_B3-1_Timing_Analysis_with_Power_for_Password_Bypass.
+Original tutorial is not needed for this task, but you are free to look it as supplementary information.

+This task can be divided to 2 different parts: Setup & warm-up and running attack.

-In this tutorial you will be doing next main steps:
+In setup & warm-up phase you will be doing next things:

-1. Build password program and load it to the device (like you did in previous tasks).
+* Building and uploading program to device
+* Setup initial settings by running setup scripts
-2. Test that program is working with terminal emulator.
-Record couple of power traces manually to see how amount of different characters affects to the trace.
+* Test that target program is working
-3. Learn what is resetter auxiliary module and use it manually to see that it is working.
-4. Use your own attack script which automatically does setup, tries password, analyses resulting trace and resets device before every try.

-This lab is a modified version of http://wiki.newae.com/Tutorial_B3-1_Timing_Analysis_with_Power_for_Password_Bypass tutorial.
+* Learn to use auxilary module for resetting target device
+* Test multiple different passwords to see how power trace is affected

+In running attack script part, you will modify attack script based on knowledge you aquired earlier to make attack run automatically and produce successful result.

+### Setup & warm-up
 Instead of manually setting most of the values we use ready made scripts to set different scope values etc. You may check original tutorial because it might have screenshots and other helpful information which can make it easier to understand what is happening here.
 However you can complete this lab by following these steps:

 1. Restart the Capture software.
-2. Go to *\home\cwuser\Desktop\chipwhisperer\hardware\victims\firmware\basic-passwdcheck*.
+2. Navigate to *\home\cwuser\Desktop\chipwhisperer\hardware\victims\firmware\basic-passwdcheck*.
-3. Make the program with the command `make PLATFORM=CW303`.
+3. Build the program with the command `make PLATFORM=CW303`, as you did in previous tasks.
 4. Execute **connect_cwlite_simpleserial.py** in the Capture software to connect the device.
 5. Execute **setup_password_check_delay.py** in the Capture software to set the parametres.
 Check the Script preview window to see what values were changed.
 6. Program the file you made earlier to the target board using XMEGA Programmer.
 Keep the programmer window open.